How is remote working affecting us?

 Perhaps they live alone and were told to stay at home for almost a year, having only their own company to entertain them?
 Or perhaps they live with a vulnerable person, so they had to be extra cautious about who they saw outside of the home?
 Either way, we can barely begin to imagine the struggle.

-34% of people said that being at home so much was placing a strain on their relationships, including with their children.
-The difficulty of working full-time, whilst trying to balance the needs of your children is a hardship that many have had to face, particularly with the added bonus of homeschooling.
+34% of people said that being at home so much placed a strain on their relationships, including with their children.
+Balancing full-time work with children’s needs is a hardship many have had to face.
+When you add homeschooling into the mix, it’s nearly impossible!
 It’s a struggle that is bound to take a toll on the relationships built in the home environment.

 34% of people thought that working from home resulted in a strain on their relationship

-Perhaps, more than just 34% of home workers should have been offered some support from their employers (RSPH, 2021), to help them navigate these challenges?
-But despite the disturbed sleep, disconnectedness, and loneliness, 74% of people said they would like to split their time between the office and home (RSPH,2021).
+Perhaps, more than just 34% of home workers should’ve been offered support from their employers (RSPH, 2021), to help navigate these challenges?
+But despite the negatives, 74% of people said they would like to split their time between the office and home (RSPH,2021).

 Nuffieldhealth.com.
 2021.
 Mental health impact of remote working | Nuffield Health